Alluvial soil is the most important soil type of India.

 The soils vary from sandy loam to clay in texture and are rich in potash but deficient in nitrogen and organic matter.

-Generally, the color varies from grey to reddish brown.
+Generally, the color varies from gray to reddish-brown.

 These soil are formed of deposits of silt and sand brought down by the rivers flowing from the Himalayas and the Great Indian plateau.